A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

-Since the available data shrinks in the second stage (shrinks more in the BETA dataset) of our DNN training, in order to achieve a better regularization, the probabilities of the first two drop-out layers are increased to $0.6$ for the benchmark dataset \cite{wang2016benchmark} and to $0.7$ for the BETA dataset \cite{BETA-data}.
-The number of epochs are $1000$ and $800$ in the first stage for the benchmark dataset and the BETA dataset, respectively, where the batch size is $100$ for the both.
-In the second stage, the number of epochs are the same and $1000$ for both of the datasets and the batch sizes are $200$ and $120$ for the benchmark dataset and the BETA dataset, respectively.
-All the other settings of the proposed DNN are exactly the same (as defined previously) between the two stages and also between the two datasets.
-Hence, we here particularly avoid fine tuning of the parameters to not overfit.
-The only exception perhaps appears when we specifically control a parameter such as the channel or sub-band number to analyze the corresponding effect on the ITR/accuracy performance.
+Since the available data shrinks in the second stage of our DNN training, to achieve a better regularization, the probabilities of the first two dropout layers are increased to $0.6$ for the benchmark dataset \cite{wang2016benchmark} and to $0.7$ for the BETA dataset \cite{BETA-data}.
+A larger dropout probability is used for the BETA dataset as it is smaller in size (per subject) and more noisy.
+The number of epochs (without early stopping) are $1000$ and $800$ in the first stage for the benchmark dataset and the BETA dataset, respectively, where the batch size is $100$ for the both.
+In the second stage, the number of epochs (without early stopping) are the same and $1000$ for both of the datasets and the batch sizes are $200$ and $120$ for the benchmark dataset and the BETA dataset, respectively.
+All the other settings of the proposed DNN are exactly the same between the two stages and also between the two datasets.